henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `scans for QR codes when camera is active`
 This test is for QR detection.
 It verifies the jsQR integration and checks the callback with the results

+## CompletedStory Component

+Unit tests for the CompletedStory component are located in `StoryQuest/app/Components/__tests__/CompletedStory.test.tsx`

+### `should not render any visual component`
+This test checks the invisible nature of the completed story, and verifies an empty container is present.

+### `should schedule speech synthesis after delay`
+This test verifies the timing of narration and utterance content played.

+### `should clean up on unmount`
+This test is for cleanup, and verifies speech cancellation on unmount

+### `should handle empty phrases array`
+This test is for an edge case, where we verify that even with an empty phrase array we can error-handle gracefully and return "The End!"

 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.